nabeel-oz/qlik-py-tools/docs/Correlation.md

 ## Quick Start

-The most commonly used linear correlatinon is the Pearson r correlation coefficient.
+There are several methods for calculating correlation, but the most commonly used statistic is the Pearson r correlation coefficient.
 This can be calculated using the Pearson function with the syntax:

 `<Analytic connection name>.Pearson([Series 1 as string], [Series 2 as string])`

 The two series are passed an a concatenated string of values, which gives us flexibility in using the result against various dimensions and visualizations.
-The string should take the form of comma separated values for example:
+The string should take the form of semi-colon separated values for example:

 `PyTools.Pearson('10;12;14', '1;2;3')`